The high cost of not going green

 The answer is “a lot.”

 While their production costs will go up, businesses that refuse to go green will likely see their reputation suffer.
-In a world in which people are increasingly concerned about the state of the environment, companies that invest in green technologies are more attractive for customers and potential workers alike.
+In a world in which people are increasingly environmentally conscious, companies that invest in green technologies are more attractive for customers and potential workers alike.
 These companies can use their commitment to a cleaner world in marketing activities or on product labels.

 Conversely, businesses that make no such investments will be seen as an obstacle to a sustainable future.
 In addition, green technology is widely perceived as innovative.
 As a result, companies that continue to rely on “old” technology will be viewed as being a step behind their competitors.